dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 **An Excel file template can be found [here](assets/templates/properties_template.xlsx).
 It is recommended to work from the template.**

-The Excel sheet must have the following format:
+The Excel sheet must have the following structure:
 ![img-properties-example.png](assets/images/img-properties-example.png)

 The expected columns are: